OCFL/extensions/docs/0002-fixed-length-n-tuple-trees.md

                     └── ...

 * Truncated n-tuple Tree: This approach aims to achieve some of the scalability benefits of PairTree whilst limiting the depth of the resulting directory hierarchy.
 To achieve this, the source identifier can be split at a higher level of granularity, and only a limited number of the identifier digits are used to generate directory paths.
-For example, using triples and three levels with example above yields:
+For example, using triples and three levels with the example above yields:
-  * identifer length = 12
+  * identiferLength = 12
-  * case mapping = ToLower
+  * caseMapping = "ToLower"
-  * invert mapping = FALSE
+  * invertMapping = false
-  * tuple size = 3
+  * tupleSize = 3
-  * number of tuples = 3
+  * numberOfTuples = 3
-  * short object root = FALSE
+  * shortObjectRoot = false

                 [storage_root]
                     ├── 0=ocfl_1.0